How to Install Pterodactyl Game Server Panel on your Webdock Server

 You won't need any further configurations if you’re using Webdock’s KVM machines.
 You can skip these instructions and head over to the next section (setting up wings).

-But, by default, on our LXD servers, Docker uses VFS as the storage driver which can result in high disk usage.
+But, by default, on our legacy LXD servers, Docker uses VFS as the storage driver which can result in high disk usage.
 Changing the storage driver to fuse-overlays will reduce Docker disk usage and make deploying containers faster:

 # sudo apt install fuse-overlayfs